hapijs/hapi/docs/Reference.md

 Buffer response.
 Supports all the methods provided by [`Generic`](#generic) as well as:

 - `source` - the response buffer object.
-Can be modified until `'onPreResponse'` is called.

 Generated with: